rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise4/README.md

 Before you can build a robust monitoring system, you must first ensure that the data you intend to monitor is correctly exposed and formatted.
 This section focuses on verifying that the SRE-instrumented application you deployed in the previous exercises is properly exposing its Prometheus metrics.
 This step is critical because it confirms the foundation of our observability stack is solid before we proceed with data collection.

-### Step 1: Verify Current Metric Exposure
+## Step 1: Verify Current Metric Exposure

-First, confirm that your deployed application is properly exposing metrics in the Kubernetes environment:
+This step ensures that your SRE application is properly exposing Prometheus metrics in the Kubernetes environment.
+This verification is critical because it confirms the foundation of your observability stack is solid before you proceed with data collection infrastructure.

+### Navigate to Exercise 4 Environment

+Set up your working directory for the monitoring exercise:

 ```bash
 # Navigate to Exercise 4 directory
 cd exercises/exercise4
 ```

+**Why this matters:** Exercise 4 contains all the monitoring configurations, dashboard definitions, and automation scripts needed to build your comprehensive observability stack.

+### Verify Application Accessibility

+Confirm your SRE application is accessible and ready for metrics collection:

 ```bash
 # Get your application's external IP